Attendance rate

 The surprising impact of time scheduled on webinar attendance rate

-While you might expect factors like content and promotion to play a significant role in webinar attendance rates, a less obvious but crucial aspect is the time and day when you decide to schedule your webinar.
+While you might expect factors like content and promotion to play a significant role in webinar attendance rates - a less obvious but crucial aspect is the time and day when you decide to schedule your webinar.
+It's also one you can actually impact, just like what webinar software you choose, or the webinar format you decide on.
+Factors like industry, and type of webinar are more difficult to change.

 To get the most attendees, think about when your audience is likely to be available and interested.
 Some days and times are better than others for different groups.

-Weekdays might work better for business-related webinars, where people will be expected to take time out of their ordinary workday to join in.
+Weekdays might work better for B2B webinars.
+In business-related webinars, your attendees can generally be expected to take time out of their ordinary workday to join in.
+Just make sure to not schedule it when all your attendees are on their daily standups, or in meetings.

 Consumer oriented webinars